eyereasoner/eye/teaching/EYE-teaching.md

-# A Guide to EYE teaching
+# A Guide to EYE Teaching

 ## The Challenge: From Raw Data to Trusted Insight

 In an era of powerful AI, the path from raw **Data** to trusted, actionable insight remains a significant challenge.
 How can we be sure an answer is correct?
 How can we audit the reasoning behind it?
 And how can we automate this process reliably?

 This is a challenge of instruction.
-It's about teaching a Large Language Model (LLM) how to perform a specific, rigorous task. **EYE teaching** offers a practical and robust solution for this.
+It's about teaching a Large Language Model (LLM) how to perform a specific, rigorous task. **EYE Teaching** offers a practical and robust solution for this.
 It is a method for transforming raw inputs—**Data**, **Logic**, a specific **Goal**—into a single, self-contained Python program.
 The LLM, acting as a student programmer, learns from these inputs to generate a program that is fully autonomous.

 Most importantly, this program is required to deliver three key outputs, creating a "triad of trust":